francescomaiomascio/francescomaiomascio/README.md

     self._enforce_invariants()

 ```
 ## What I work on

 I design **runtime architectures for AI-enabled systems**, focused on what happens
 **after inference**—when proposed actions become **real, persistent state transitions**.

-Inference proposes intent.
-**Execution decides** whether that intent is legitimate, authorized, and observable.
+Inference proposes intent; **execution decides** whether that intent is legitimate, authorized, and observable.

-In practice, execution defines:
-**who can act**, **when**, **what state may change**, and **how responsibility is tracked**.
+Execution defines **who can act**, **when**, **what state may change**, and **how responsibility is tracked**.
-In long-running systems, this is the system’s behavior.
+In long-running systems, this is not an implementation detail — it *is* the system’s behavior.

+Most AI systems treat execution as obvious or external.
+That assumption fails once systems run continuously, affect real state, and must remain accountable.
+The problem is not intelligence, but what happens **after** intelligence produces intent.

 > [!NOTE]
 > Execution is an architectural concern, not plumbing.

-## Why execution is hard

-Most AI systems assume execution is *obvious* or *external*.
-That assumption fails once systems run continuously, affect real state, and must remain accountable.

-The problem is not intelligence.
-It is what happens **after** intelligence produces intent.

-> **Invariant**
+> [!IMPORTANT]
-> Inference proposes.
+> **Invariant** — Inference proposes.
 Execution decides.

 ## How I build systems

 I build systems end-to-end, keeping **control flow, state transitions, and side effects explicit**.

-Python is used as an **execution and orchestration language**, structured around:
+Python is used as an **execution and orchestration language**, structured around
 **explicit pipelines**, **state machines**, and **lifecycle phases**.

-I avoid agent frameworks and opaque orchestration layers.
-Minimal primitives keep execution behavior visible.
+I avoid agent frameworks and opaque orchestration layers; minimal primitives keep execution behavior visible.

 State is handled explicitly via **SQLite / SQL** and **DuckDB** for checkpoints and auditability.
 **SQLAlchemy** is used selectively, never as an abstraction boundary.